 5 Quick Tips for a Successful Digital Transformation

 It’s important to understand that there’s more to modern work than project management.
 Steve ZoBell, chief product and technology officer at Workfront, says the future of work is all about purpose.
 “It is a mistake to go into the future thinking about the workplace as exclusively about work.
 That is just not the case any longer.
 It is about purpose,” he said.

 With the right modern work management platform in hand and with a focus on purpose, you can plan for a successful digital transformation.
 Here are five tips to get started:

 Centralize everything into your operational system of record to make information accessible and allow for live status updates.

 Standardize repeatable processes with digital templates to make work faster and make delivery more predictable.

-Review and approve digital work collaboratively to avoid costly mistakes and quality issues.
+Review and approve digital work collaboratively with online proofing software to avoid costly mistakes and quality issues.